3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 }
 ```

 In `<parameters...>`, parameters are separated by a `,` (comma operator).
-Each parameter consist of `<type_specifier> <parameter_name>`.
+Each parameter consists of `<type_specifier> <parameter_name>`.
 The type specifier specifies the type of parameter the function accepts, and the parameter name is some arbitrary name, used and only meaningful inside the function.

 For example: